Pinjore: Air

 The nearest international airport is Chandigarh Airport and Indira Gandhi International Airport, New Delhi.
 Chandigarh is a 50-minute flight from Delhi.

 Road

 Pinjore can be reached by road from Delhi via the Sonepat Bypass.
 Volvo Coach, Deluxe, Semi-Deluxe and Express buses are also available from Inter-State Bus Terminal (ISBT), New Delhi to Chandigarh and vice versa every hour from 05:00 hrs to midnight.
 Ordinary buses ply every 10 minutes.
-Journey duration is 5 hours.

 Rail

 The Chandigarh/Kalka train stops in Kalka, and is a 4-hour journey from New Delhi.